local-projects/ofxApp/ReadMe.md

 	}
   ```

   * `ParsedObject * object`: This is the pointer to final object that will hold all the information you will extract from the JSON.
 It is your responsibility to allocate the object and assign it to `object*`.
 The argument will come initialized as `nullptr`; if you leave it as `nullptr` _ofxApp_ will interpret that the object is to be dropped, and it will not show in the app.

+  To parse our "MuseumObjects.json", we can write our std::function like this:

   ```c++
     auto parseOneObject = [](ofxMtJsonParserThread::SingleObjectParseData & inOutData){